finalclass/marknow/README.md

 # Marknow

-Only Linux is supported now!
+Only Linux 64 bit is supported now!

 Marknow is viewer for markdown files.
 It watches viewed file and updates the view.